ysaito2/blog/about.markdown

 **project 2.**

-Build a world-class material science/microbiology R/D for space exploration
+Build a world-class material science/microbiology R/D center to push the envelope of what's possible

 &nbsp;

 Background

-The Space X Starship in development now is planning to reach orbit by the end of this year.
-Having the capacity to launch over a hundred passengers, we will see an unprecedented number of visitors to space, mainly to the most accessible LEO, in the next 5-10 years.

-&nbsp;

-Reason

-- current space technologies to sustain human life are too exotic/expensive for millions of people to have access to
-- there is a need for development of substitute materials that will reduce costs and increase manufactorability
+The bottleneck for many audacious projects like fusion reactors, space elevators, and low cost desalination technology are usually constrained by either existing materials being too expensive or non-existant.
+Pushing the frontier of material science will have ripple effects on all existing industries, creating new companies and industries.

 &nbsp;